Investigamer/Proxyshop/README.md

     How do I change the set symbol to something else?
 </summary>

-#### Default Mode or Classic Mode
+#### Font Mode
-* Under "Symbol Render Mode", ensure Default Mode or Classic Mode is enabled in Global Settings, or in the Settings for the template you wish to customize.
+* Under "Symbol Render Mode", ensure "Font" Mode is enabled in Global Settings, or in the Settings for the template you wish to customize.
 * Head over to https://keyrune.andrewgioia.com/cheatsheet.html, choose a symbol.
 * Copy the **set code** of the symbol you want, it'll be the 2-4 letters after "ss-" in the code next to the symbol, for example SOI (Shadows Over Innistrad).
 * In the same settings panel, enter this code for the "Default Symbol" setting.